noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 ## Color Codes

-To start we will write some color codes straight to the terminal.
+We will start by writing color codes straight to the terminal.
-This will introduce us to mucking around with the terminal, and show some of the problems with using ANSI escape codes directly.
+This will introduce us to controlling the terminal, and show the problems of using ANSI escape codes directly.

 ```scala
 val csiString = "\u001b["